toliva/ConnectivityContent/apis/02-Product Management/05-Image-API/01-quick-start.md

 # Quick Start
 The Image API enables Expedia Group partners to add new images (one at a time), read images that currently exist for a property, and edit existing images' meta data like categories or room assignment.
 **Please note** the Image API is intended for bulk-onboarding and maintenance operations.
-To avoid unnecessary development effort, contact your account manager or the [EQC System Specialist Team](mailto:eqcss@expedia.com?subject=Approval%20to%20use%20Image%20API) before adopting this API.
+To avoid unnecessary development effort, contact your account manager before adopting this API.

+For partners that never worked with Expedia before, and want to know how to get started, please reach us via the [Contact Page](https://expediaconnectivity.com/contact-us).

 ----